moufmouf/psr-11-delegate-lookup-performance-test/README.md

 - **standard**: the standard, unpatched Symfony distribution
 - **psr11**: Symfony with a patched container to add delegate lookup support.
 The feature is added to the container but is not used.
-- **2-containers**: Symfony with a patched container, and 2 containers used
+- **2-containers**: Symfony with a patched container.
+A second container is added (Picotainer).
+Symfony is first and Picotainer second container
+- **2-containers-sf-last**: Symfony with a patched container.
+A second container is added (Picotainer).
+Picotainer is first and Symfony second container
+- **20-containers-sf-last**: Symfony with a patched container.
+20 Picotainer containers are added (!).
+Symfony is last